flutter/website/src/release/breaking-changes/insert-content-text-input-client.md

 ## Description of change

-When the user inserts rich content via the IME, the platform sends a `commitContent` channel message called `TextInputClient.commitContent`.
-This notifies the Dart code that the IME inserted rich content.
+When the user inserts rich content in the IME, the platform sends a `TextInputClient.commitContent` channel message, notifying the Dart code that the IME inserted rich content.
 The channel message contains the mime type, URI, and bytedata for the inserted content in JSON form.

 ## Migration guide

-If you had implemented `TextInputClient`, you must override `insertContent` to either support rich content insertion or provide an empty implementation.
+If you previously implemented the `TextInputClient` interface, you must override `insertContent` to either support rich content insertion or provide an empty implementation.

 To migrate, implement `insertContent`.